 Dear brother and sister-in-law.

-Now I must also say farewell to you from this world.
-By the time you get my lines, I will have already left this world.
-My earthly suffering will come to an end today at 6 o’clock.
+Now I must also say goodbye to you from this world.
+By the time you receive my lines, I will have served my time in this world.
+My earthly suffering comes to an end today at 6 o’clock.
 I leave this world with a clear conscience.
-May you be allowed to survive the war, and may you be fated with a happier future.
+May you be granted to survive the war and may a happier future be granted to you.

-So, now be greeted and kissed for the last time by your Tony.
+Now be greeted and kissed for the last time by your Toni.

-Nor have I forgotten Erika.
-Give my hearty greetings to all my acquaintances for the last time.
+I have not forgotten Erika [his brother’s daughter] either.
+Give my warmest regards to all my acquaintances for the last time.